 “Because she’s The Cheese and I’m The Macaroni” — Get It Together

-This year, we made our way to Good Dog Bar and enjoyed executive chef Jessica O’Donnell’s awesome mac & cheese in honor of Q-Tip (who guests on “Get It Together”).
+This year, we made our way to Glenmorgan Bar & Grill in the Radnor Hotel (Radnor, PA) and enjoyed their awesome BBQ pork mac & cheese in honor of Q-Tip (who guests on “Get It Together”).

 “Like the bun to the burger, like the burger to the bun / Like the cherry to the apple, to the peach to the plum” — The New Style

-Regarding the Beastie Boys’ cherry, apple, peach and plum, we decided to visit this throughout the weekend …
+Regarding the Beastie Boys’ cherry, apple, peach and plum, we decided to visit this throughout the week …

-For the “apple,” we got a slice of Jewish apple cake at Schlesinger’s, which we think the Beastie Boys would have definitely enjoyed.
+For the “apple,” we enjoyed an awesome caramel apple empanada with vanilla ice cream at Taproom On 19th (after our burger), which we think the Beastie Boys would have definitely enjoyed.

 Entree #4: Cucumber in Hot Sauce